 Nashua Man Pleads Guilty to Fentanyl Trafficking

-CONCORD - Martin Sheehan, 27, of Nashua, pleaded guilty in federal court on Wednesday to fentanyl trafficking, United States Attorney Scott W. Murray announced today.
+CONCORD- Brian Boucher, 41, of Nashua, pleaded guilty in federal court on November 1, 2019, to distributing fentanyl, United States Attorney Scott W. Murray announced today.

-Sheehan is scheduled to be sentenced on September 1, 2020.
+Boucher is scheduled to be sentenced on February 14, 2020.

 This case is part of Operation Synthetic Opioid Surge (S.O.S.).
 In July of 2018, Attorney General Jeff Sessions announced the creation of S.O.S., which is being implemented in the District of New Hampshire and nine other federal districts.
 The goal of S.O.S. is to combat the large number of overdoses and deaths associated with fentanyl and other synthetic opioids.
 In New Hampshire, the U.S. Attorney’s Office is focusing its efforts on prosecuting synthetic opioid trafficking cases arising in Hillsborough County, which includes Manchester and Nashua.